Pscx/Pscx/README.md

 Determines whether a PowerShell script has any syntax errors.

-### `Test-Script`

-Determines whether a PowerShell script has any syntax errors.

 ### `Test-UserGroupMembership`

 Tests whether or not a user (current user by default) is a member of the specified group name.

-### `Test-UserGroupMembership`

-Tests whether or not a user (current user by default) is a member of the specified group name.

-### `Test-Xml`

-Tests for well formedness and optionally validates against XML Schema.

 ### `Test-Xml`